ThorxNxEriksen/ml_ops_02476/reports/README.md

       Set this up (if possible) in the cloud way.
 Where we haven't made our own bucket, but uses an exisiting bucket.

 * [ ] Add command line interfaces and project commands to your code where it makes sense (M9)
-* [ ] Construct one or multiple docker files for your code (M10)
+* [x] Construct one or multiple docker files for your code (M10)

       Note for the group:

       There is some inital docke files.
 The train.dockerfile does work.
-No further work has been done here do to long compile time.
-      Therefore we also do not use docker files for development, but only "production"
+      We do not use docker files for development, but only "production"/deployment

-* [ ] Build the docker files locally and make sure they work as intended (M10)
+* [x] Build the docker files locally and make sure they work as intended (M10)

       Note for the group: